ttoran/ICSV31-AI-Challenge/README.md

 - The drones were secured with two elastic ropes connected to the ceiling and floor, allowing free rotation and movement.
 A rotating ring was employed to minimize the impact of the ropes on the drone's motion.
-- The drone state labels consist of two categories: normal and anomaly.
-The movement direction labels include six categories: forward, backward, right, left, clockwise, and counterclockwise.
+- The movement direction labels include six categories: forward, backward, right, left, clockwise, and counterclockwise.

-- The types of drone defects include ***propeller defects*** (induced by cutting approximately 10% of a single propeller to generate abnormal vibrations) and ***motor defects*** (created by denting the motor cap using a vise to increase friction and hinder rotation).
+- Abnormal data were produced by incorporating defects to the drone's propeller or motor.
+The ***propeller defects*** were generated by cutting approximately 10% of a single propeller to generate abnormal vibrations, and ***motor defects*** were created by denting the motor cap using a vise to increase friction and hinder rotation.

 ![Figure4](figures/backgrounds.png)
 Figure 4: Faults of drone type B. (a) propeller cut, (b) dented motor cap (red circle indicates dented part)